simogeo/Filemanager/ReadMe.md

 **(2)** Make a copy of the default configuration file ("filemanager.config.js.default" located in the scripts directory), removing the '.default' from the end of the filename, and edit the options according to the following wiki page : https://github.com/simogeo/Filemanager/wiki/Filemanager-configuration-file
    Having a look on configuration cases study may also be helpful to you : https://github.com/simogeo/Filemanager/wiki/Specify-user-folder%2C-configuration-cases

-**(3)** Find the default configuration file for the connector you chose in Step 2 above, and follow the same procedure to configure the connector.
-For instance, the default configuration file for the PHP connector is located here:
-		[Path to FileManager]/connectors/php/filemanager.config.php

-**Since many changes have been done recently, only PHP and MVC connectors are now available**.
-You can try the latest version for others connectors, but with no warranty they implement all features and work correctly.

-To use other connectors, please download v0.8 version from https://github.com/simogeo/Filemanager/archive/v0.8.zip (PHP, ASHX, ASP, CFM, lasso, PL and JSP connectors are available)

-**(4a)** If you are integrating the FileManager with FCKEditor, open your fckconfig.js file and find the lines which specify what file browser to use for images, links, etc. Look toward the bottom of the file.
+**(3a)** If you are integrating the FileManager with FCKEditor, open your fckconfig.js file and find the lines which specify what file browser to use for images, links, etc. Look toward the bottom of the file.
 You will need to change lines such as this:

 ```javascript
 FCKConfig.ImageBrowser = false ;